rluba/hamjest/README.md

 ## Suggestions
 Do you have an idea how to make a matcher's error description even more readable?
 Does Hamjest lack a crucial matcher?
 (I'm sure it does...)

-Just send me a message (I'm [@LubaRaph on Twitter](https://twitter.com/lubaraph)), open a ticket or - even better - send me a pull request.
+Just send me a message (I'm [@LubaRaphael on X/Twitter](https://x.com/LubaRaphael)), open a ticket or - even better - send me a pull request.

 # Browser support
 Hamjest also runs in the browser - thanks to [browserify](http://browserify.org/).